The Week in Pictures: Sept. 5 - 12

 Thousands of people remain missing, and relief efforts were underway on the battered islands.

-A group of men lay on the ground after being arrested by members of the Ekurhuleni Metropolitan Police in Johannesburg Katlehong Township, during a new wave of anti-foreigner violence on Sept.
+A group of men lay on the ground after being arrested by members of the Ekurhuleni Metropolitan Police in Johannesburg Katlehong Township as police combated a new wave of anti-foreigner violence on Sept.
 5.

-Tensions eased between twin African powerhouses South Africa and Nigeria on Sept.
-5, after Pretoria temporarily closed its diplomatic missions in the rival state following a wave of attacks on foreign-owned stores there that claimed 10 lives.
+A wave of attacks on foreign-owned stores in South Africa has claimed 10 lives.